jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/video-configuration.rst

+.. _dvrk-video-configuration:

 Video configuration
 ###################

 All video applications require a versioned JSON ``type``.
-Socket fields use the naming rules in :doc:`video-data`.
+Socket fields use the naming rules in :ref:`dvrk-video-data`.
 The installed schemas are under ``share/dvrk_data/schemas``.

 Stereo source